nicholascm90/Feed-Moms/FeedMoms/README.md

+# Planning

+Routes
+	* Home
+		** Search + find an existing by ID/name
+		** Create a new Meal List
+	* Meal List
+		* Create List(administrator/mom)
+			- Step by Step Form with no more than 3-4 fields per page (shows progress, much UX)
+		* Sign up (individuals )
+			- Individuals can find a list that an administrator created and add themselves to bring food for a specific date/time

 # Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.